 The 'missions' that Tingle goes on to further the game appear to be without any sort of rhyme or reason.
 You listen to the townsfolks' woes but everything comes with a fee.
 You want a recipe?
 Pay up.
 You want to know more about what troubles another?
 Pay up.
 You want that bridge fixed?
 Pay up.
 You get the idea.
 It's in those moments that the animation is at its most hilarious, because unless I'm doing something completely wrong, I had no clue on how to gauge what was an acceptable fee to charge for services or to gain further information.

 That's right.
-Most fees are at your discretion and you decide what was acceptable.
+Most fees are at your discretion and you decide what is acceptable.
 You could be rejected or undersell yourself.
 You could also lose a hell of a lot of rupees and since this is a game where rupees make the world go 'round (or will make life that much materially richer), then trading always became stressful for me.
 I cannot even begin to tell you how much anxiety I felt playing this.
 Some of these fees are not necessary at all and you could sort of figure your way around without paying for something like say, recipes.

 Seriously, does this look like a face who wants to cook for himself?
 Psh.
 By the way, what is that in the middle?
 A duck?